Lesson study

 Lesson study (or jugyō kenkyū) is a teaching improvement process that has origins in Japanese elementary education, where it is a widespread professional development practice.
-Working in a small group, teachers collaborate with one another, meeting to discuss learning goals, planning an actual classroom lesson (called a "research lesson"), observing how their ideas work in a live lessons with students, and then reporting on the results so that other teachers can benefit from it.
+Working in a small group, teachers collaborate with one another, meeting to discuss learning goals, planning an actual classroom lesson (called a "research lesson"), observing how their ideas work in a live lesson with students, and then reporting on the results so that other teachers can benefit from it.

+Although "lesson study" is the most common translation, jugyō kenkyū can also be translated as instructional research, lesson research, or study of instruction, translations which perhaps better convey that the purpose of the process is usually to improve instruction generally, rather than to refine one lesson.

 Different levels of lesson study

 In Japan, lesson study is conducted at the school, district, and national levels.
 Features common to all three levels are: